Salmaan-M/AI-Automation-Society/README.md

 1. Clone this repo and import the workflow JSON into your n8n instance.
 2. Configure environment variables (API keys for LLMs, your Gmail, webhook URL, Calendly link).
 3. Deploy the intake form/website via Base44 or another platform.
-4. Add your screenshots to the `/images` folder in your repo.
-5. Update the README paths for your images if necessary.

 ***